What are anti-inflammatory serums?

 Can skincare help skin inflammation?

-However, there is some skin which doesn’t necessarily suffer from a particular condition, but does just get inflamed and red very easily.
-If your skin does this, you may think that it’s easier to just avoid skincare altogether rather than run the risk of irritating your skin further with another product.
+If your skin doesn’t necessarily suffer from a particular condition, but does just get inflamed and red very easily, skincare can definitely help.
+You may think that it’s easier to just avoid skincare altogether rather than run the risk of irritating your skin further with another product.
 However, there is plenty of specific skincare that can actively help with irritation – first by calming the skin down, and then by rebuilding the skin barrier so that it is more resilient and less likely to get irritated and inflamed.

 There are lots of ways in which you can help calm down inflammation within the skin and many skincare products which can help you here.